 Drawing on our years of experience in health IT policy, the National Partnership has identified priority strategies we believe play a fundamental role in realizing the potential of modern technology to support patients, families and consumers in being active, engaged and empowered members of their health care teams.
-We encourage you to read more about our priorities below and explore how we integrate these concepts into our policy advocacy work here.

 Online access to health information is a game changer.
 It helps improve patients’ knowledge of their health, ability to communicate with health care providers, and desire to do something to improve their health.
 It empowers individuals to make better health care decisions, navigate the system and manage their care more effectively – including donating their data for research.